include a serial console file tranfer utility like "kermit" in the installer image

 As for transferring a configuration over serial, there is no need to bundle a serial transfer utility into the base system.
 Set your serial client to log, and simply cat the old configuration file, and then edit it out of the serial log.
 Or you can mount/copy to USB, as you did.

-#3 Updated by Oliver Schonrock almost 2 years ago
+#3 Updated by Oliver Schonrock about 2 years ago

 I agree this should be closed, because your recovery process is very good (if it works and people know about it and understand it).